TimH96/micropython_thermometer/README.md

-# Micropython Thermometer
+# MicroPython Thermometer

-Micropython Hello World.
+MicroPython Hello World.

 Just a simple program reading data from a DHT11 sensor and posting it to an LCD via I2C.
 Build for an ESP8266 on a NodeMCU board.